 We would like the following participants for their active engagement and great insights:

-Anda-Giulia Andrișca from Romania, Consiliul Județean al Elevilor Bihor, member of the UNICEF's Romanian Childrens’ Board
+- Anda-Giulia Andrișca from Romania, Consiliul Județean al Elevilor Bihor, member of the Romanian Childrens’ Board

-Elta Bajrami from Kosovo, UNICEF YRG - UNICEF Youth Reference Group
+- Elta Bajrami from Kosovo, UNICEF Youth Reference Group

-Alexia Popescu from Romania, GEYC - Group of the European Youth for Change, LEO Cozia
+- Alexia Popescu from Romania, GEYC, LEO Cozia

-Sarvinoz Anvarbekova from Uzbekistan, Member of Youth Advisory Board of United Nations Uzbekistan
+- Sarvinoz Anvarbekova from Uzbekistan, Youth Advisory Board of UN Uzbekistan

-Timofii Bilokoz from Ukraine, KRPoF - Kirovograd's Region Parliament of Children
+- Timofii Bilokoz from Ukraine, Kirovograd's Region Parliament of Children

 We would also like to acknowledge the efforts and support of the UNICEF Country Offices in ECA for identifying and mobilizing the youth delegates.